-After acquiring control of General Cable Corporation on 6 June 2018, the fair value at 31 December 2018 of the assets acquired and contingent liabilities has been determined on a provisional basis, in accordance with IFRS 3 - Business Combinations, insofar as the related valuation processes are still in progress.
+After acquiring control of General Cable Corporation on 6 June 2018, the fair values at 31 December 2018 of the assets acquired, liabilities assumed and contingent liabilities were determined on a provisional basis, in accordance with IFRS 3 - Business Combinations, insofar as the related valuation processes were still in progress.

-These valuations, subject to revision within twelve months of the acquisition date as permitted by IFRS 3 - Business Combinations, have resulted in the restatement of the Consolidated Financial Statements at 31 December 2018.
+These valuations, subject to revision within twelve months of the acquisition date as permitted by IFRS 3 - Business Combinations, have resulted in the restatement of the Consolidated Financial Statements at 31 December 2018 and of the income statement for the first half of 2018.

-Details of these amendments are presented in the following restated statement of financial position and income statement at 31 December 2018.
+Details of these amendments are presented in the following restated statement of financial position at 31 December 2018 and income statement for the first half of 2018.